Kumardinesh1908/amazon_clone/README.md

 - **Animations:** Engage with stunning animations and transitions powered by Framer Motion.
 - **Redux State Management:** Efficiently manage app state with Redux Toolkit.

-## Installation
-1. Clone this repository: `git clone https://github.com/kumardinesh1908/amazon-clone.git`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`

-## Usage
-1. Visit the live demo or run the app locally.
-2. Browse products, add items to your cart, and proceed to checkout.
-3. Sign in or create an account for a personalized experience.
-4. Enjoy a smooth and intuitive shopping experience!

-## Demo
-Check out the live demo (https://amazon-clone-kumardinesh1908.vercel.app).

 ## Technologies Used
 - React
 - Tailwind CSS